Skip to main content

 • share objects between requests (service/global scope)

-To store objects in global scope and to share them between requests to the same service, set scope to global on the Memory adapter.
+To store objects in global scope and to share them between requests to the same service, set Scope to global on the Memory adapter.
 In this case, you need to propagate the memory key between requests, or use a static key.

 • keep data for one request (session scope) only

-To keep data for the request only, set scope to session on the Memory adapter.
+To keep data for the request only, set Scope to session on the Memory adapter.
 At the end of the request session, the memory will be cleared.
 Regarding the Designer, the session scope corresponds to the implementation of one execution diagram.

 Refer to xUML Runtime Architecture and Transaction Concept for more information on what is regarded as a session by the Runtime in general, and about transaction handling.